gaumarjos/Inksaver/README.md

 # InkSaver

-Processes JPG scans to improve readability and save ink when printing them in B&W.
+Processes JPG and PDF scans to improve readability and save ink when printing them in B&W.

 ## Use